Water and Wastewater Master Plan

 Previous Master Plan Update (2016)

-The 2021 Water and Wastewater Master Plan update is being developed on the foundation of the 2016 Plan.
-The servicing strategy and infrastructure recommended in 2016 has been reviewed and adjusted to accommodate updated population and employment forecasts to 2051.
+The 2022 Water and Wastewater Master Plan update was developed on the foundation of the 2016 Plan, with the servicing strategy and infrastructure adjusted to accommodate updated population and employment forecasts to 2051.

 Frequently Asked Questions